legetz/luhn-lambda/readme.md

 - Visit AWS and see all your services provisioned via terraform
 - Run `yarn tf:destroy` to destroy all the services that were built

-You can also simply call `yarn deploy:all` to both zip up an archive and provision the resources together.
-Similarly you could run `yarn update:all` to destroy all resources and re-provision them.
+You can also simply call `yarn deploy` to run tests, zip up an archive and provision the resources together.
+Similarly you could run `yarn destroy-deploy` to destroy all resources and re-provision them.

 ## Invoking Lambda